metasong/iam-data/documents/Learn Git_302.md

 The Index is the staging area in git.
 It’s basically a layer that separates your working tree from the Git repository.
 This gives developers more power over what gets sent to the Git repository.

+HEAD is a pointer that points to the current branch.
+A repository only has 1 active HEAD. head is a pointer that points to any commit.
+A repository can have any number of heads.

 ![](https://images.osteele.com/2008/git-workflow.png)

 This way I can checkpoint every few minutes.
 It’s a very cheap operation, and I don’t have to spend time cleaning up the checkpoints later. `git diff` tells me what I’ve changed since the last checkpoint; `git diff head` shows what’s changed since the last commit. `git checkout .` reverts to the last checkpoint; `git checkout head .` reverts to the last commit.
 And `git stash` and `git checkout -m -b` operate on the changes since the last commit, which is what I want.